-Because much of the area surrounding the site is flooded, the initial part of the access route is inundated by Flood Zone 2 and the design flood event.
-Flood Hazard in some locations along the route indicates danger for most.
+The start of this route is inundated by Flood Zone 2 (0.1% AEP) and during the design event.
+At flood peak the area beneath the railway line, the flood hazard rating indicates Danger for Most.
 Therefore, providing adequate flood warning to site users will be vital.
-In general, the River Thames in this location is slow responding, however it should be noted that the site borders its southern bank so speed of onset values are very fast.
-The site is located in a flood warning area and given that it remains mostly flood free for the design and 0.1% AEP events safe refuge could be an option for some site users.
+In general, the River Thames in this location is slow responding and the site is located in a flood warning area so this should be possible, given the short distance to travel to reach safety.
+Safe refuge may be an option for some site users given the large areas of the site are not at risk in the design event.